GEVO: Memory-Efficient Monocular Visual Odometry Using Gaussians

 \subsubsection{Local Stage}

-~ During the local stage, the initialized Gaussians $\mathcal{G}_t$ are appended with other Gaussians $\widetilde{\mathcal{M}}_{t-1}$ that are also visible from the current sliding window to form an updated local map $\widetilde{\mathcal{M}}_{t}$.
-Since the local map contains recently initialized Gaussians, it is potentially noisy.
-To enhance its fidelity, it is optimized using images from only the current sliding window via the following cost function~\cite{matsuki2024gaussian},
+~ The initialized Gaussians $\mathcal{G}_t$ are appended with Gaussians $\widetilde{\mathcal{M}}_{t-1}$ that are also visible from the current sliding window to form an updated local map $\widetilde{\mathcal{M}}_{t}$.
+To reduce the noise of the update map caused by recently initialized Gaussians, the map is optimized using images from only the current sliding window via the objective~\cite{matsuki2024gaussian},

 where $E_{pho}$ is the photometric loss between rendered and ground truth images, $E_{iso}$ is the isotropic loss, which prevents the formation of elongated or thin Gaussians, and $\mathbf{T}_k \in \mathbb{SE}(3)$ is its estimated pose.